Imanm02/CE181-PS/README.md

 ## Project

-In the "Project" folder, you will find my implementation of the Course's project.
+In the "Project" folder, you will find our team's solutions to the course's project.

 ## Exams